tensorchord/pgvecto.rs-docs/src/cloud/pricing/price-plan.md

 - Shared resources
 - Limited storage for WAL (5Gi)
 - Only support AWS T3 XLarge instance type
-- Capacity of 100k vectors with 1024 dimensions
+- Capacity of 100k vectors with 1024 dimensions, this is an estimate, and you can also insert 25k vectors with 4096 dimensions.

 ## Enterprise